 - Completion of the Master’s Capstone Experience

-Completion of the following three courses with demonstrated competencies.
-These courses (or equivalent) are required, in addition to the 48-hour portion of the program, and must be completed before taking practicum and/or internship:
+- Completion of the Track Two courses with demonstrated competencies.
+These courses (or equivalent) are required, in addition to the 51-hour portion of the program, and must be completed before taking practicum and/or internship:

 Code | Title | Hours |